 - Stay hygienic and follow surgeon directions for post-op care at home

 - Avoid doing anything strenuous, but make sure to lightly stretch every now and then unless advised otherwise.

 - Do simple stretching after surgery as advised

 - Take pain medication as prescribed to keep pain levels at a healthy and comfortable level

-Repeating these steps can help you recover well.
-Note that each patient is different so the recovery process will vary.
-It is important to consult with your doctor about which activities you can and can’t do.
+Repeating these steps can help you not only recover well but quickly as well.
+As stated previously every patient is different and as a result individual recovery processes will vary.
+It is also important to consult with your doctor about what activities you can and can’t do.

 Other Top Trends in Surgery